Demosthenes (general): Success in the Peloponnese

 In 425 BC, while still with his fleet in the Ionian Sea, Demosthenes was ordered by Cleon to join a fleet sent from Athens to put down a revolt in Sicily.
 Due to a storm, Demosthenes instead landed at Pylos in the Peloponnese.
 In order to keep busy, his soldiers impulsively fortified the promontory, which was Demosthenes' wish however he had failed to persuade the other generals.
 This gave Athens a strong base close to Sparta, about 45 miles away.
-Sparta, meanwhile, landed an army on the nearby island of Sphacteria, and Demosthenes moved his men to the beach to prevent the Spartans, commanded by Thrasymelidas and Brasidas, from landing there.
+Sparta, meanwhile, landed an army on the nearby island of Sphacteria, and Demosthenes moved his men to the beach at Pylos to prevent the Spartans, commanded by Thrasymelidas and Brasidas, from landing there.
 The Spartan landing was repulsed, and the main Athenian fleet (having turned back from its journey to Sicily) arrived in time to chase off the Spartan ships.
+The engagement is known as the Battle of Pylos.

 Back in Athens, the Spartans tried to negotiate a peace.
 This failed, and Cleon went to assist Demosthenes, who was planning an invasion of Sphacteria.
 The Athenian forces successfully attacked Sphacteria, forcing the Spartans to surrender – a very unusual event.
-See Battle of Pylos and Battle of Sphacteria.